act-rules/act-rules.github.io/_rules/autocomplete-valid-value-73f2c2.md

 #### Failed Example 5

 This `autocomplete` [attribute value][] is not appropriate for the field.
-It is not possible to type an e-mail using just numbers.
+The form field's implied purpose is to input a quantity (a number) which cannot be a e-mail.

 ```html
 <label>Quantity<input type="number" autocomplete="email"/></label>